-This Annual Report on Form 10-K for the fiscal year ended May 31, 2022 (the "Form 10-K") contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, relating to our business and financial outlook, which are based on our current beliefs, assumptions, expectations, estimates, forecasts and projections about future events only as of the date of this Form 10-K, and are not statements of historical fact.
-We make such forward-looking statements pursuant to the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
-These statements are often identified by the use of words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "plan," "project," "will," "would" or the negative or plural of these words or similar expressions or variations.
-Forward-looking statements may also include, among other things, our beliefs or expectations relating to our future performance, results of operations and financial condition; our strategic initiatives, business strategy, supply chain, brand portfolio, product performance and expansion efforts; the COVID-19 pandemic; current or future macroeconomic trends; and future corporate acquisitions and strategic transactions.
-Such forward-looking statements and forward-looking information are subject to a number of risks, uncertainties, assumptions and other factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by the forward-looking statements or forward-looking information.
-Factors that could cause or contribute to such differences include, but are not limited to, those identified in this Form 10-K and those discussed in the sections titled "Risk Factor Summary" set forth below, titled "Risk Factors" set forth in Part I, Item 1A of this Form 10-K, and titled "Management's Discussion and Analysis of Financial Condition and Results of Operation" set forth in Part II, Item 7 of this Form 10-K, and in our other SEC and Canadian public filings.
-Therefore, these forward-looking statements are not guarantees or promises of our future performance and involve risks, uncertainties, estimates and assumptions that are difficult to predict.
-As a result, our actual outcomes and results may differ materially from those expressed in these forward-looking statements.
-You should not place undue reliance on any of these forward-looking statements.
-Further, any forward-looking statement speaks only as of the date hereof, unless it is specifically otherwise stated to be made as of a different date.
-We undertake no obligation to further update any such statement, or the risk factors described in Item 1A under the heading "Risk Factors," to reflect new information, the occurrence of future events or circumstances or otherwise.
+This Annual Report on Form 10-K for the fiscal year ended May 31, 2023 (the "Form 10-K") contains forward-looking statements under Canadian securities laws and within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, that are intended to be subject to the "safe harbor" created by those sections and other applicable laws.
+Such statements involve risks, uncertainties and assumptions.
+If the risks or uncertainties ever materialize or the assumptions prove incorrect, our results may differ materially from those expressed or implied by such forward-looking statements under the Canadian securities laws and within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, that are intended to be subject to the "safe harbor" created by those sections and other applicable laws.
+The words "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "project," "will," "would," "seek," or "should," or the negative or plural of these words or similar expressions or variations are intended to identify such forward-looking statements.
+Forward-looking statements include, among other things, our beliefs or expectations relating to our future performance, results of operations and financial condition; our intentions regarding our cost savings initiatives; our strategic initiatives, business strategy, supply chain, brand portfolio, product performance and expansion efforts; current or future macroeconomic trends; future corporate acquisitions and strategic transactions; and our synergies, cash savings and efficiencies anticipated from the integration of our completed acquisitions and strategic transactions.

+Risks and uncertainties that may cause actual results to differ materially from forward-looking statements include, but are not limited to, those identified in this Form 10-K and those discussed in the sections titled "Risk Factor Summary" set forth below, titled "Risk Factors" set forth in Part I, Item 1A of this Form 10-K, and titled "Management's Discussion and Analysis of Financial Condition and Results of Operation" set forth in Part II, Item 7 of this Form 10-K, as well as our other filings made from time to time with the U.S. Securities and Exchange Commission and in our Canadian securities filings.

+Forward looking statements are based on information available to us as of the date of this Form 10-Q and, while we believe that information provides a reasonable basis for these statements, these statements are inherently uncertain, and investors are cautioned not to unduly rely on these statements.
+You should not rely upon forward-looking statements or forward-looking information as predictions of future events.

+We undertake no obligation to update forward-looking statements to reflect actual results or changes in assumptions or circumstances, except as required by applicable law.